-Body condition estimates declined in consecutive years after the flow regime change for Bull Trout (~15% decrease) and adult Largescale Sucker (Catostomus macrocheilus; ~10% decrease).
-The low body condition of Bull Trout coincided with declines in the abundance of Kokanee (Oncorhynchus nerka), which are an important prey of Bull Trout.
+Body condition estimates declined in consecutive years after the flow regime change for Bull Trout (~10%-15% decrease) and adult Largescale Sucker (Catostomus macrocheilus; ~10% decrease).
+The low body condition of Bull Trout coincided with declines in the abundance of Kokanee (Oncorhynchus nerka), which are an important Bull Trout prey.
 The decline in adult Largescale Sucker body condition between 2010 and 2015 coincided with a large increase in density estimates of sucker species and abundance of Largescale Sucker, which suggests competition for resources and density-dependent growth.
 Similar declines in body condition of Bull Trout and Largescale Sucker, as well as a reduction in Kokanee abundance in Arrow Lakes Reservoir, suggest a broad-scale decline in growing conditions from 2010 to 2016.
-In 2017, these trends were reversed, with high body condition of Bull Trout and Largescale Sucker, low abundance of suckers, and high abundance of Kokanee.
+In recent years, body condition increased, including high body condition for Largescale Sucker in 2017 and 2018, and high body condition for Bull Trout in 2017 that was associated with high abundance of Kokanee.

 There was an upstream shift in the distribution of some species in the years following the flow regime change.
-The difference was statistically significant for Bull Trout and Rainbow Trout but not significant for suckers.
-It could be that the minimum flow results in habitat in the upstream portion of the study area that is more suitable or attractive to some fish species.
+The difference was statistically significant for Rainbow Trout (6% effect size; credible interval [CRI] 0% to 11%) but not for Bull Trout (2%; CRI -1% to 5%) or sucker species (2%; CRI -2% to 6%).
+The minimum flow may result in habitat more suitable or attractive to some fish species in the upstream portion of the study area.

-Recommendations for future years of study include: 1) continuing mark-recapture sampling during the fall to gather data comparable to years prior to the flow regime change; 2) conducting scale analysis involving circuli measurements to assess growth of fish before and after the flow regime change; and 3) developing specific hypotheses to test relationships between fish population metrics and physical habitat and productivity variables from other monitoring programs in the MCR, which will help understand how the flow regime affect fish populations.
+Recommendations for future years of study include the following: 1) continue mark-recapture sampling during the fall to gather data comparable to years prior to the flow regime change; 2) collect water temperature data in the MCR to help interpret trends in fish populations; and 3) develop specific hypotheses to test relationships between fish population metrics and physical habitat and productivity variables from other monitoring programs in the MCR, which will help understand how the flow regime affect fish populations.